-- Read the Learning Outcome(s) and related study text chapter for each question before answering - Ensure your answer reflects the context of the question.
-Your answer must be based on the figures and/or information used in the question. - Ensure you answer all questions. - Address all the issues raised in each question. - Do not group question parts together in your answer.
+- Read the Specimen coursework assignment and answer for this unit, available on the unit webpage. - Read the Learning Outcome(s) and related study text chapter for each question before answering it. - Ensure your answer reflects the context of the question.
+Your answer must be based on the figures and/or information used in the question. - Ensure you answer all questions. - Address all the issues raised in each guestion. - Do not group question parts together in your answer.
 If there are parts (a) and (b), answer them separately. - Where a question requires you to address several items, the marks available for each item are equally weighted.
 For example, if 4 items are required and the question is worth 12 marks, each item is worth 3 marks. - Ensure that the length and breadth of each answer matches the maximum marks available.
-For example, a 30 mark question requires more breadth than a 10 or 20 mark question.
+For example, a 30-mark question requires more breadth than a 10 or 20-mark question.